netstat command in Linux with examples

 netstat command in Linux

-The netstat command is a network utility tool that is used to display active network connections, network statistics, and protocol information.
+I recently revisited the netstat command.
+Netstat is a network debugging tool that displays network connections, routing tables, interface statistics, and protocol statistics.
 The command is available on most Unix-based systems, including Linux and macOS.

 The netstat command provides a way to view a wide variety of information about network connections, such as: